 1. DO YOUR RESEARCH and tailor your pitch.

 I cannot stress this enough.
 Make sure you know exactly to whom you are pitching and why.
+You can also resort to services like gmail templates to further enhance your email structure.
 Determine your objective, i.e. why you're reaching out, and work backwards from there.
 For example, if you're goal is a brand sponsorship for your blog, here is a template for putting together the background for your pitch:

 Objective: To get a paid brand sponsorship for my blog